Kyle Alexander

-Kyle John Solomon Alexander (born October 21, 1996) is a Canadian professional basketball player for Türk Telekom of the Basketbol Süper Ligi (BSL).
+Kyle John Solomon Alexander (born October 21, 1996) is a Canadian professional basketball player for PAOK Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.
 He played college basketball for the Tennessee Volunteers.

 High school career

-Alexander was born in Scarborough, Ontario and grew up in Milton, Ontario and attended Orangeville Prep in Orangeville, Ontario, where he would originally play soccer and volleyball before picking up basketball in grade 11.
-Alexander would become roommates with Denver Nuggets guard Jamal Murray.
-Additionally, Alexander played AAU basketball with the CIA Bounce, again teaming up with Murray.
+Alexander was born in Scarborough, Ontario.
+He grew up in Milton, Ontario, and attended Orangeville Prep in Orangeville, Ontario, where he played soccer and volleyball before picking up basketball in grade 11.
+He became roommates with Denver Nuggets guard Jamal Murray.
+Alexander played AAU basketball with the CIA Bounce, teaming up with Murray.

 College career

-Alexander played college basketball for the Tennessee Volunteers for 4 years.
+Alexander played college basketball for the Tennessee Volunteers for four years.
 As a senior, he averaged 7.3 points, 6.6 rebounds, 1.7 blocks and 23.8 minutes per game.
-Alexander helped lead the team to the Sweet Sixteen, shooting 61.4 percent from the field and 42.9 percent from three-point range.
+He helped lead the team to the Sweet Sixteen, shooting 61.4 percent from the field and 42.9 percent from three-point range.

 Professional career

 Sioux Falls Skyforce (2019–2020)

 After going undrafted in the 2019 NBA draft, Alexander joined the Miami Heat for the 2019 NBA Summer League.
-On July 15, 2019, Alexander was signed by the Heat to a training camp contract.
+On July 15, 2019, he was signed by the Heat to a training camp contract.
 Following training camp, Alexander was added to the roster of the Heat's NBA G League affiliate, the Sioux Falls Skyforce.

 Miami Heat (2020)

 On January 15, 2020, Alexander signed a two-way contract with the Miami Heat.
-The following day, it was announced that Alexander was sidelined with a knee injury.
+The following day, it was announced that he was sidelined with a knee injury.
 He made his NBA debut on August 6, 2020, where he played one minute off the bench and recorded one rebound in a 130–116 loss to the Milwaukee Bucks.
 The Heat reached the 2020 NBA Finals, but lost in 6 games to the Los Angeles Lakers.

 Fuenlabrada (2020–2022)

 On December 2, 2020, Alexander signed with Fuenlabrada of the Spanish Liga ACB.
 He averaged 9 points and 6.2 rebounds per game.
-On August 23, 2021, Alexander re-signed with the team.
+On August 23, 2021, he re-signed with the team.